Picton railway station: Picton

 The town of Picton was named by Major Antill after Sir Thomas Picton in 1841.
 The location was previously known as "Stonequarry".
 The Duke of Wellington described Picton as a "rough foul-mouthed devil as ever lived" but very capable.
 He was "respected for his courage and feared for his irascible temperament".
 He was chiefly remembered for his exploits under Wellington in the Iberian Peninsular War displaying great bravery and persistence.
 He was killed at the Battle of Waterloo and was the most senior officer to die there.
 He was buried in the family vault at St. George's, Hanover Square in London.
 In 1859 Picton was re-interred in St. Paul's Cathedral, London, lying close to the body of the Duke of Wellington.

 Following the construction of a new alignment via Bargo in 1919, Picton became a junction station with the original line being retained as a branch line.
 These trains departed from a dock platform at the southern end of Platform 2.
 Picton previously had an extensive yard north of the station including locomotive servicing facilities and a turntable.
 A passing loop ran behind Platform 2 until 2011, when it was removed to allow a lift to be installed.

 Picton is a destination for NSW Rail Museum steam trains from Thirlmere, although with the elimination of Picton yard, these now require a locomotive at each end.

 Platforms and services

 Picton has two side platforms.
-It is serviced by NSW TrainLink Southern Highlands Line services travelling between Campbelltown and Moss Vale with limited morning services to Sydney Central and limited evening services to Goulburn.
+It is serviced by Sydney Trains Southern Highlands Line services travelling between Campbelltown and Moss Vale with limited morning services to Sydney Central and limited evening services to Goulburn.